 In addition, staff at Westpac have been active supporters of Save the Children through the Westpac workplace giving program.

 Our Community Partners make a positive and lasting impact on key issues affecting children through their ongoing commitment and support.
-For more information on becoming a valued Community Partner, please contact us on the details below.
+For more information on becoming a valued Community Partner, please contact us by emailing email@example.com.

 Save the Children thanks our Community Partners: